 The Company attempts to minimize credit risk through due diligence, asset selection and portfolio monitoring.
-The Company has established a whole loan target market including qualified mortgages, non-qualified mortgages and reperforming loans.
+The Company has established a whole loan target market including qualified mortgages, non-qualified mortgages and reperforming residential mortgage loans.
 Additionally, the Company seeks to minimize credit risk through compliance with regulatory requirements, geographic diversification, owner occupied property, and moderate loan-to-value ratios.
 These factors are considered to be important indicators of credit risk.

 By using derivative instruments and secured financing agreements, the Company is exposed to counterparty credit risk if counterparties to the contracts do not perform as expected.
 If a counterparty fails to perform on a derivative hedging instrument, the Company's counterparty credit risk is equal to the amount reported as a derivative asset on its balance sheet to the extent that amount exceeds collateral obtained from the counterparty or, if in a net liability position, the extent to which collateral posted exceeds the liability to the counterparty.
 The amounts reported as a derivative asset/(liability) are derivative contracts in a gain/(loss) position, and to the extent subject to master netting arrangements, net of derivatives in a loss/(gain) position with the same counterparty and collateral received/(pledged).
 If the counterparty fails to perform on a secured financing agreement, the Company is exposed to a loss to the extent that the fair value of collateral pledged exceeds the liability to the counterparty.
-The Company attempts to minimize counterparty credit risk by evaluating and monitoring the counterparty's credit, executing master netting arrangements and obtaining collateral pledged exceeds the liability to the counterparty is credit, executing master netting arrangements and obtaining collateral pledged exceeds the liability to the counterparty's credit, executing master netting arrangements and obtaining collateral, and executing contracts and agreements with multiple counterparties to reduce exposure to a single counterparty.
+The Company attempts to minimize counterparty redit risk by evaluating and monitoring the counterparty's credit, executing master netting arrangements and obtaining collateral, and executing contracts and agreements with multiple counterparties to reduce exposure to a single counterparty.

-The Company's secured financing agreements transactions are governed by underlying agreements that provide for a right of setoff by the lender, including in the event of default or in the event of bankruptcy of the borrowing part to the transactions.
+The Company's secured financing agreements transactions are governed by underlying agreements that provide for a right of setoff by the lender, including in the event of default or in the event of bankruptcy of the borrowing party to the transactions.
 The Company's derivative transactions are governed by underlying agreements that provide for a right of setoff under master netting arrangements, including in the event of default or in the event of bankruptcy of either party to the transactions.
-The Company presents its assets and liabilities subject to such arrangements on a net basis in the Consolidated Statements of Financial Condition.
-As of December 31, 2021, the Company is not a party to any derivative instrument and not subject to this risk.
+The Company presents in the Company presents is assets and liabilities subject to such arrangements on a net basis in the Consolidated Statements of Financial Condition.
+The following table presents information about our liabilities that are subject to such arrangements and can potentially be offset on our consolidated statements of financial condition as of December 31, 2021.